-Recommendation: Allocate funding to support studies to determine what, (if any), benefits opioid analgesics provide for patients with intractable pain, chronic illness, and/or incurable conditions.
+Recommendation: AAllocate funding to support studies to determine what, (if any), benefits opioid analgesics provide for patients with intractable pain, chronic illness, and/or incurable conditions.

 Issue: There is a lack of public access to the studies that were conducted during the past 5 years.
-It is imperative the public be able to review the types of projects taking place as well as any results.
+The public must be able to review the types of projects taking place as well as any results.